Frequently Asked Questions about Tattoos:

 Do you do piercings?

-Yes, we offer a wide range of different piercings for ears, face, and body.
-We also offer a range or intimate piercings but do not advertise these on media due to the private nature of the piercings.
+Yes, we offer a wide range of different piercings for ears, face, body and intimate areas.

 How long is your waiting list?